msfreaks/EvergreenAdmx/README.md

 PARAMETERS
     -Windows10Version <String>
        The Windows 10 version to get the Admx files for.
 This value will be ignored if 'Windows 10' is not specified with -Include parameter.
-        If omitted the newest version supported by this script will be used, if 'Windows 10' is included.
+       If the -Include parameter contains 'Windows 10', the latest Windows 10 version will be used.
+       Defaults to "Windows11Version" if omitted.

+       Note: Windows 11 23H2 policy definitions now supports Windows 10.

         Required?                    false
         Position?
 1